 Microsoft Azure Resource Manager (ARM) is a management framework that allows administrators to deploy, manage and monitor Azure resources.
 Azure Resource Manager can handle these tasks as a group, rather than individually, in a single operation.

 The NetScaler VPX virtual appliance is available as an image in the Microsoft Azure Marketplace.
-NetScaler VPX on Microsoft Azure Resource Manager (ARM) enables customers to leverage Azure cloud computing capabilities and use NetScaler load balancing and traffic management features for their business needs.
+When you deploy NetScaler VPX on Microsoft Azure Resource Manager (ARM), you can leverage the Azure cloud computing capabilities and use NetScaler load balancing and traffic management features for your business needs.
 You can deploy NetScaler VPX instances on Azure Resource Manager either as standalone instances or as high availability pairs in active-active or active-standby modes.

-This document assumes that you are familiar with Microsoft Azure terminology and network details.
-For information about Microsoft Azure, see the Microsoft Azure documentation at http://azure.microsoft.com/en-us/documentation/.
+This document assumes that you are familiar with Azure terminology and network details.
+For information about Microsoft Azure services, see Microsoft Azure Documentation Center.